C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/README.md

 ## 🗓️ 👀 Day Last Seen - 300 Points

 What to do ✅ :
 - Submit information about the subject's state of mind on the day last seen.
-(This could be a post by the MP stating he/she is tired of life, wants to disappear or leave the city, in a depressive state, angry, posts about having had an arguments with someone, feels in danger or stressed to the max).
+(This could be a post by the MP stating he/she is tired of life, wants to disappear or leave the city, in a depressive state, angry, posts about having had an argument with someone, feels in danger or stressed to the max).
 The information could come from the MP or from family or friends.
-- Submit information on the clothes the MP was wearing on the last day seen,general appearance.
+- Submit information on the clothes the MP was wearing on the last day seen and general appearance.
 (Not mentioned in press or Police reports)
 - Submit information on places the MP was seen at on the last day.
 (Not mentioned in press or Police reports)
 - Submit any information on day last seen not mentioned in press or Police reports